How the USA – China trade war benefits Myanmar’s industry

 - Global recognition: Also, a prominent benefit that the ongoing trade war promises to give Myanmar is the global recognition it deserves.
 Not only would we be known for the agricultural exports but also the 21st century-relevant technological products and services.

-This is not a direct financial benefit of the war, but it is poised to alter the dynamics of the country for years to come and potentially leading us into an era of sustained economic and social prosperity.
+This is not a direct financial benefit of the war, but it is poised to alter the dynamics of the country for years to come and potentially lead us into an era of sustained economic and social prosperity.
 Being home to globally prominent factories goes a long way in defining the story of any country; whether it’s an auto firm, a dressmaker, or even a mattress company.

 The importance of quality control in Myanmar’s success